deadlydog/deadlydog.github.io/_posts/2023-03-14-Visual-Studio-Code-default-settings-to-change.md

 ### Format on save and format save mode

-VS Code can automatically format a file when you save it, applying linting rules and other formatting rules.
+Automatically format a file when you save it, applying linting rules and other formatting rules.

 GUI setting: `Format On Save` to `true`.